ThinkR-open/gitlabr/CONTRIBUTING.md

 testthat::test_file("tests/testthat/test_ci.R") ## run test on one file
 ```

+_Note that if the test suite fails, you may leave the repository in a state that is not cleaned._
+_Hence, you may have to manually clean the repository on GitLab before running the tests again._

 ### How to check the package with GitHub Actions on your own fork